kubernetes/community/contributors/design-proposals/storage/volume-topology-scheduling.md

 created.
 In order for volume binding to take into account all of a pod's other scheduling constraints, volume binding must be delayed until a Pod is being scheduled.

-A new StorageClass field `VolumeBindingMode` will be added to control the volume binding behavior.
+A new StorageClass field `BindingMode` will be added to control the volume binding behavior.

 ```
 type StorageClass struct {
     ...

-    VolumeBindingMode *VolumeBindingMode
+    BindingMode *BindingMode
 }

-type VolumeBindingMode string
+type BindingMode string

 const (
-    VolumeBindingImmediate VolumeBindingMode = "Immediate"
+    BindingImmediate BindingMode = "Immediate"
-    VolumeBindingWaitForFirstConsumer VolumeBindingMode = "WaitForFirstConsumer"
+    BindingWaitForFirstConsumer BindingMode = "WaitForFirstConsumer"
 )
 ```

-`VolumeBindingImmediate`  is the default and current binding method.
+`BindingImmediate`  is the default and current binding method.

-This approach allows us to introduce the new binding behavior gradually and to be able to maintain backwards compatibility without deprecation of previous behavior.
+This approach allows us to:
+* Introduce the new binding behavior gradually.
+* Maintain backwards compatibility without deprecation of previous behavior.
+Any automation that waits for PVCs to be bound before scheduling Pods will not break.
+* Support scenarios where volume provisioning for globally-accessible volume types could take a long time, where volume provisioning is a planned event well in advance of workload deployment.

 However, it has a few downsides:
 * StorageClass will be required to get the new binding behavior, even if dynamic provisioning is not used (in the case of local storage).
 * We have to maintain two different code paths for volume binding.
 * We will be depending on the storage admin to correctly configure the StorageClasses for the volume types that need the new binding behavior.
 * User experience can be confusing because PVCs could have different binding behavior depending on the StorageClass configuration.
 We will mitigate this by adding a new PVC event to indicate if binding will follow the new behavior.

 ## Dynamic Provisioning with Topology